hypo69/hypo/pytest/gemini - set 4/en/src/bots/chat_gpt_nodejs/_docs/bot_instruction.md

     return "Hi!"

 def train(data, data_dir, positive, attachment):
     # Placeholder for training logic.
-This example will raise an exception for illustrative purposes.
+This example will raise an exception for illuStartive purposes.
     if not data and not data_dir and not attachment: raise ValueError("No training data provided.")
     return f"Training with {data}, {data_dir}, {positive}, {attachment}"